 2. Switch to Manual Mode

-In low light conditions, your camera is going to struggle in the automatic mode with the exposure, so you’ll need to switch camera modes.
+In low light conditions, your camera is going to struggle in the automatic mode with the exposure, so you’ll need to switch to manual mode.
 In the manual mode, you can adjust the settings until your camera’s histogram confirms a good exposure.
 This will be essential for getting sharply focused images.

 3. Use a Tripod